This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 This cake is really easy to make, simply mix everything together and bake.
 But, here are a few tips to get the most out of the cake.

 Also, please keep in mind that this cake is not the same texture as an American or French cake.
 It’s dense and chewy, sticky and delicious.
 Not light and fluffy or dry at all like a Costco cake or a box mix cake.
+It’s made from rice flour just like mochi – chewy and thick.
 They are just entirely different.
+If you’re looking for a more traditional American cake, you’ll want to check out my Coconut Guava Cake.

-My husband has taken to calling it macaroon cake, because it tastes just like a coconut macaroon.
+My husband has taken to calling it macaroon cake, because it tastes just like a coconut macaroon with lots of coconut flavor.

 Make sure your coconut milk is well shaken in the can